Skip to main content

 • Known allergy to copper or to alanine, histidine, or lysine

-• Pregnancy and breastfeeding (no safety data exists)
+• Pregnancy and breastfeeding (no safety data exist)

-• Open wounds or broken skin (may cause irritation; patch test on intact skin first)
+• Open wounds or broken skin (patch test on intact skin first to check for irritation)

 Compare with Similar Peptides